living will vs trust living will vs trust

 What is the main difference between a living will and a trust?

-A living will addresses healthcare decisions when you’re incapacitated, specifying your medical treatment preferences.
+A living will address healthcare decisions when you’re incapacitated, specifying your medical treatment preferences.
 A trust, on the other hand, manages and distributes your assets, controlling how and when your heirs receive their inheritance.

 Why do I need a living will?